Revolutionary Do-It-Yourself Mother's Day Card CraftMay 8, 2020

 - Write a message inside for the Revolutionary Mother in your life!

-Check out more paper cutting templates, including a candlestick, chair, Washington's War Tent, and more.
 The Mother's Day card craft was released as part of Virtual Mother's Day Weekend with the Museum, sponsored by The Haverford Trust Company and RSM.
-Explore more Virtual Mother's Day Weekend offerings including a Forgotten Revolutionaries: Camp Followers Digital Discovery Cart and a video presentation on Baroness von Riedesel.
+Explore more offerings from Virtual Mother's Day Weekend, including a Forgotten Revolutionaries: Camp Followers Digital Discovery Cart and a video presentation on Baroness von Riedesel.